DowCoder/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website adapts to size of the broweser at any givin point.
+Adaptive websites adapt to the width of the browser at specific points.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that you build your website mobile version because most of the users use the phones to look at websites

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+its saying that the front size is 10px. it's easier to size your fonts. ex: 1.4rem is 14px.

 4. How would you describe preprocessing to someone new to CSS?

+A processor that lets you design your website a lot more efficiently and you can do things like add mixins, nesting selectors etc..

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+Nesting is awesome!
+Nesting helps me understand what i'm doing when designing a site.
+Media queries

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.